Visual-Illusions/Realms/README.md

 You may also need a reference to minecraft_servero.jar from CanaryMod for compliation.<br>
 Export with the provide MANIFEST.MF file!<br>

-You can find VIUtils by visiting [ci.visualillusionsent.net](http://ci.visualillusionsent.net/job/VIUtils/lastBuild/net.visualillusionsent$viutils/ "jenkins")<br>
+You can find VIUtils from the [Visual Illusions Repository](http://repo.visualillusionsent.net/net/visualillusionsent/viutils/1.0.0/viutils-1.0.0.jar "viutils-download")<br>
 JDOM2 can be found by visiting [jdom.org](http://www.jdom.org/downloads/index.html "jdom")<br>
 SQLite3-JDBC can be found by visiting [xerial.org](http://www.xerial.org/maven/repository/artifact/org/xerial/sqlite-jdbc/3.7.2/ "sqlite-jdbc")<br>
 Bukkit API Jars can be found at [dl.bukkit.org](http://dl.bukkit.org/downloads/bukkit/ "bukkit-api") (Requires bukkit-1.4.5-R1.0.jar or greater [untested with anything below 1.4.5])<br>